emailbob/docker-registry-cleaner/README.md

 # Docker Registry Cleaner

 ## Description
-App to delete images from your docker registry
+Simple app to delete images from your private docker registry

 ### Build
 ```